houstondatavis/data-jam-august-2023/README.md

 If helpful, here's some R code to combine csv's into one dataframe.
 It's a lot of data so feel free to adjust how much you read in at a time.
+By default it reads the data in as characters, so be sure to adjust the column types as needed.

 ```
 library(readr)